imdongchen/dissertation-note/04-Study_one/05-Discussion/discussion.md

 that this strategy brought too much noise instead of useful information, and decided to clean out irrelevant entities (filtering strategy).
 Such change occurs as a consequence of increased awareness of team functions and tool capabilities, which takes time to develop.

 2. Participants in this study are being trained to be professional analysts.
 Before our study they had already been introduced to the information analysis techniques and indeed to the state-of-the-art tools that support this task.
 In the study, participants often compared CAnalytics to those tools, as well as teamwork with CAnalytics to experience with those tools.
 Therefore their feedback is likely to provide deeper insight into strength and weakness of CAnalytics.
+We also purposefully formed three-person teams as opposed to dyads because a three-person team would perform more interesting social interactions and possible problems, such as cognitive specialization [@Borge2014], social loafing [@Karau1993], and hidden profile [@Stasser2003b].

 Yet classroom study also has limits.
 For example, many factors and variables could exist that affect team performance.
-The fact that these factors are often impossible to model or control adds to the difficulty in data analysis.
+The fact that these factors are often impossible to model or control adds to the difficulty in data analysis (e.g. identifying performance correlated factors with linear regression).
 Also, data collection is challenging because team interactions are not always accessible.
 Teams can choose to work synchronously or asynchronously, and it is difficult to predict when or where the interaction of most interest is to occur.